Weefa/MIND/how-to-play-mind.md

 3. **Disengage** all of your Engaged Thoughts in play

 [picture of Disengaging]
 ## Play Step
-There are a three actions you may perform on the play step:

 1. **Remove cards** you have in play that you no longer need
 2. **Play Thoughts** from your hand
 3. **Group or Ungroup** your Thoughts to make them stronger